CES Deadline: June 30, 2024

 - Architects AIBC who elect to complete CES requirements via the Canadian reciprocity option must also fulfill this new learning requirement and self-report it directly to the AIBC.

-For more information about the new requirements, please refer to the FAQ document.
+For more information about the Indigenous Peoples Learning requirement, please refer to the FAQ document.

-Under the Professional Governance Act, CES non-compliance will be addressed as an administrative matter, rather than as a professional conduct complaint.
-This means that after an appropriate amount of notice and reminders, the suspension/cancellation of a registrant’s registration can take place for those who fail to complete CES requirements.
+Under the Professional Governance Act, non-compliance with the Continuing Education System is addressed as an administrative matter, rather than as a professional conduct complaint.
+This means that after an appropriate number of notices and reminders, the suspension and/or cancellation of a CES Participant’s registration can take place for those who fail to complete CES requirements.

 - Practice Guideline: Continuing Education System (CES)